 There is no cure for presbyopia, but it can be corrected with glasses or contact lenses.
 In some cases, adding bifocals to an existing lens prescription is enough.
-As the ability to focus up close worsens, the bifocal prescription needs to be strengthened.
+The bifocal prescription will need to be strengthened as you lose the ability to focus up close.

-Around age 65, the eyes have usually lost most of the elasticity needed to focus up close.
-However, it will still be possible to read with the help of the right prescription.
-Even so, you may find that you need to hold reading materials farther away, and you may need larger print and more light by which to read.
+Most peoples' eyes have lost the elasticity needed to focus up close by age 65.
+However, you may still be able to read with the help of the right prescription.
+You may find that you need to hold reading materials farther away, and you may need larger print and more light for reading.

 People who do not need glasses for distance vision may only need half glasses or reading glasses.